MarkusRabe/cadet/README.md

 ## Example

-Here we discuss how to encode the formula ∀ x1 x2 ∃ y. y = x1 & x2 and how to interpret CADET's results.
+Here we discuss how to encode the formula ∀ x1 x2:  ∃ y:  y = (x1 & x2) and how to interpret CADET's results.

 Natively, CADET reads the [QDIMACS](http://www.qbflib.org/qdimacs.html) format (and will soon also support [QAIGER](https://github.com/ltentrup/QAIGER)).
 The example formula looks as follows in QDIMACS: